standout/standout-help-center/help/using-standout/plans-and-billing.md

 Credits are used when integrations run:

 - A integration run consumes 1 credit.
-- Integrations that takes longer time to run may consume more credits.
+- Integrations that take longer time to run may consume more credits.
 1 credit per started 30 seconds of runtime.
 - More advanced steps in the integration may consume additional credits.
 Like the iterator that consumes 1 credit per iteration.
 - Each plan includes a monthly credit allowance
 - Credits reset monthly